ardani/slim-common/readme.md

 # Jump start your next MVP with Slim Framework and this handy set of solutions to common problems.

-This project is for anyone wanting to build an MVP using PHP, MySQL, and memcache.
+This project is for anyone wanting to build a web app or web service MVP using [Slim Framework](http://slimframework.com), running on PHP, MySQL, and memcache.
-I created it to help [me](http://twitter.com/collegeman) and [my own company](http://fatpandadev.com) go faster, and now you can use it too.
+I created it to help [myself](http://twitter.com/collegeman) and [my company](http://fatpandadev.com) go faster, and now you can use it too!

 ## Want to help make it better?